 After the sun descends behind the mountain, you will have the opportunity to unwind and drink a cup of Noc Suong, which is rice wine consumed by the locals.
 This potent brew is homemade and is consumed by natives to relax after working all day.
 The wine is drunk from plastic water bottles that you can sip from while sitting on small chairs.
 This transparent spirit wine will warm you up on chilly nights!

-This 3-day tour takes you on an adventure through some of the more aesthetically pleasing sceneries of the region.
-The tour highlights include the sights of the largest natural lake in Vietnam – the Ba Be Lake & the spectacular Ban Gioc Waterfalls – the 4th largest waterfall on a national border
+This 3-day Ba Be Lakes & Ban Gioc Waterfall Tour From Hanoi takes you on an adventure through some of the most aesthetically pleasing sceneries of the region.
+The tour highlights include the sights of the largest natural lake in Vietnam – the Ba Be Lake while being regaled with the chilling tale of the legend of Ba Be Lake.

 This 3-day tour takes you on a thrilling journey through the many attractions of this lively reserve.
 The park offers a wonderful sight-seeing opportunity from its freshwater lakes , amazing evergreen rainforests to its diffuse limestone formations that mirror the natural architecture of the mountainous landscape.